RoyalFlyBy/PornHubDownloader/README.md

 #### Future
 I don't plan on actively working on this project, I will update when I have time in case bugs occur caused by pornhub updating their services.

-Feel free to try to crack the .cookies file, if you succeed and can tell me how you did it it would be appreciated because I could always use tips on how to improve security.
+Feel free to try to crack the .session file, if you succeed and can tell me how you did it it would be appreciated because I could always use tips on how to improve security.

 If a feature is missing let me know.